Optimization of Scoring Rules: Missing Proofs in Preliminaries

-\begin{proof}[Proof of \cref{lem:canonical-bound}] Similar to the proof of \Cref{prop:canonical-proper}, canonical scoring rules (\Cref{def:canonical}) can be interpreted via supporting hyperplanes of the utility function.
+Moreover, similar to the proof of \Cref{prop:canonical-proper}, canonical scoring rules (\Cref{def:canonical}) can be interpreted via supporting hyperplanes of the utility function.
 The first term on the left-hand side of \eqref{eq:canonical-bound} upper bounds the utility that an agent can obtain at state $\state$, specifically, it is the utility from reporting state $\state$.
 The remainder of the left-hand side subtracts the utility that the agent obtains from report $\report$ in state $\state$, i.e., it evaluates, at state $\state$, the supporting hyperplane of $\util$ at report $\report$.
-Thus, the boundedness constraint requires the difference between the utility function and the value of any supporting hyperplane of the utility function to be bounded at all states $\state \in \statespace$. \Cref{f:single}(a) illustrates this bound.
+Thus, the boundedness constraint of canonical scoring rule $\score$ requires the difference between the utility function and the value of any supporting hyperplane of the utility function to be bounded at all states $\state \in \statespace$. \Cref{f:single}(a) illustrates this bound.